Arthropods of a Suburban Yard and Home

 As a child growing up in New York City in the 1950s, I loved to visit the American Museum of Natural History.
 I was already fascinated by insects and other creatures large and small, so I sometimes visited the insect collections.
 Of course, I enjoyed looking at big, exotic-looking bugs from around the world, but I was also impressed by the collection of insects from a suburban yard made by Frank E. Lutz, who was then the curator of insects at the museum.
 I was astonished by the numbers and diversity of insects found in a yard in New Jersey.
 I don't remember how many specimens there were in the collection, and I suspect that it has long since been retired to a storage room if it still exists.
 I never met Mr. Lutz, but at one time, his now outdated Field Book of Insects, was something of a bible to me.
 This collection helped to inspire me to undertake my own yard collection.
 But instead of killing my specimens and mounting them on pins, I photograph mostly live critters and release them.
 Also, I have expanded the concept to include insects found in the house as well as in the yard, and arthropods that are not insects.

 My collection is almost certainly not representative of the arthropods in my house and yard because of various biases.
 For one thing, many were found at outside lights (100 watt equivalent white compact fluorescents) on warm nights.
 Therefore, the collection is biased towards nocturnal arthropods that are drawn to lights, especially moths.
 Also, I am partial to moths.
-Additionally, I am limited by my equipment to creatures no more than 2-3 mm in their longest dimension.
+Additionally, I am limited by my equipment to creatures no less than 2-3 mm in their longest dimension.
 Of course, many insects are even smaller.

 Some Notes on Methodology